 Sometimes you need to send money overseas urgently: it could be an unforeseen crisis, to pay a bill that is overdue, or for a loved one who is overseas and needs help.
 Whatever the case may be, if you need to send money instantly, there are plenty of options out there, but you will need to find the best provider for your needs.
 This helpful guide will take you through all the information you need to send money online instantly.

 Finding the best way to send money online instantly is quick and easy.
 You can instantly send money online or pay cash to an agent at a service provider’s location.
-The exact transfer process will differ from one provider to another, but the basic steps remain the same:
+The exact online money transfer process will differ from one provider to another, but the basic steps to transfer money remain the same:

 1. Register: Sign up to a provider that supports instant money transfers.
 You’ll need to provide personal information such as your name and email address, and will often have to provide ID and evidence of your source of funds.